Mountain Pose

 Contraindications and Cautions:

-For severe back conditions like scoliosis or health problems like Parkinson's disease that make it difficult to maintain steadiness while standing: Perform this pose in the corner of two walls.
+For severe back conditions like scoliosis or health conditions like Parkinson's disease that make it difficult to maintain steadiness while standing: Perform this pose in the corner of two walls.
 Face the center of the room and rest your arms against the adjoining walls to help support you in a straight position.

 Modifications and Props:

 You can improve your posture by practicing Tadasana with your back against a flat wall.
-The backs of your heels, your buttocks, shoulder blades and the outside edges of your shoulders should stay in contact with the wall.
+The backs of your heels, your buttocks, shoulder blades, and the outside edges of your shoulders should stay in contact with the wall.
 The back of your head should be within an inch or so from the wall.

 Deepen the Pose: